ZheyuanChen/SCPIC/README.md

 profiles for the custom laser reader in the modified EPOCH checkout.
 The 3D path follows the physical-optics Stratton--Chu method of Vallières *et al.*
 (2023) and supports OAP90, on-axis and annular transmission-parabola apertures.
+The code also borrows from C. F. Nielsen (2022).

 The code uses one complex convention throughout: